baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 `isEmpty()` - Checks if the linked list is empty.
 `clear()` - Removes all elements from the linked list.
 `size()` - Returns the total number of elements in the linked list.
+`equals(other: LinkedList<T>): boolean` - Checks if this linked list is equal to another linked list.

 ### Example Usage
 ```typescript